smadhukumar/kafka/load/load.md

 ## Task 1: View the Extract and Replicat details.

-1. In the source **OCI GoldenGate deployment console (ggsource)**, on the Administration Service Overview page, click **UAEXT** to view its details.
+1. In the source **OCI GoldenGate deployment console (ggsource)**, on the Administration Service Overview page, click **EXTATP** to view its details.
-2. On the **UAEXT (Integrated)** page, click **Statistics**.
+2. On the **EXTATP (Integrated)** page, click **Statistics**.
 Verify that there are zero (0) transaction statistics in the table.
      ![Extract click on replicat](images/click-on-replicat.png " ")
      ![Extract statistics](images/extract-statatics-pre-status.png " ")
-3. In the target OCI GoldenGate for Big Data deployment console (OCIGGBD), on the Administration Service Overview page, click KAFKAREP to view its details.
+3. In the target OCI GoldenGate for Big Data deployment console (OCIGGBigData), on the Administration Service Overview page, click KAFKAREP to view its details.
     ![OCI GoldenGate Big Data deploymen Home Page](images/replicat-home.png " ")
     ![OCI GoldenGate Big Data deploymen Home Page](images/replicat-pre-stats.png " ")
 4. On the KAFKAREP (CLASSIC APPLY) page, click **Statistics**.
 Verify that there are no records displayed.